peterigz/zest/docs/concepts/frame-graph/resources.md

 ### Buffer Size

-Dynamically resize a buffer resource:
+Dynamically resize a buffer resource.
+This can be called inside a resource buffer provider function before the transient buffer is created if won't know the size until frame execution.

 ```cpp
 zest_SetResourceBufferSize(buffer_resource, new_size);